mattermost/docs/source/developer/personal-access-tokens.rst

 How do personal access tokens differ from regular session tokens?
 ..................................................................

-Personal access tokens last forever.
+Personal access tokens do not expire.
 As a result, you can more easily integrate with Mattermost, bypassing the `session length limits set in the System Console <https://docs.mattermost.com/administration/config-settings.html#sessions>`_.

 Moreover, you can optionally assign additional roles for the account creating personal access tokens, letting the account post to any channel in Mattermost, including direct message.